Alternative Aviation Fuels

-Futurepast is currently working as part of a team of expert researchers on tracking alternative jet fuel in an airport setting for a project of the Transportation Research Board Airport Cooperative Research Program (ACRP).
-The objective of ACRP project 02-65 is to develop guidance to help airports identify the potential needs for, the types of, and most convenient mechanisms for consistent tracking of alternative jet fuel into the airport.
-This guidance will reflect the full range of fuel supply approaches currently used while recognizing the diversity of airports.
-The guidance and final report are expected to be completed and published in mid 2016.
+Futurepast worked as part of a team of expert researchers on tracking alternative jet fuel in an airport setting for a project of the Transportation Research Board Airport Cooperative Research Program (ACRP).
+The objective of ACRP project 02-65 was to develop guidance to help airports identify the potential needs for, the types of, and most convenient mechanisms for consistent tracking of alternative jet fuel into the airport.
+This guidance reflects the full range of fuel supply approaches currently used while recognizing the diversity of airports.
+Click here for the full report: ACRP Report.

 Roundtable on Sustainable Biomaterials